omeraktay/imtryinggit/readme.txt

 *We can change our file on GitHub.

+*When working as a team on a project, it is important that everyone stays up to date.anytime you start working on a project, you should get the most recent changes to your local copy.
+With Git, you can do that with 'pull'. pull is a combination fof 2 different command: fetch and merge.
+- fetch gets all the change history of a tracked branch/repo.
+So, on your local Git, fetch updates to see what has changed on GitHub.
+- merge combines the current branch, with a specified branch.
+- pull is a combination of fetch and merge.
+It is used to pull all changes from a remote repository into the branch you are working on.

     GIT Commands:

 -> -- version                                                   To check if git is properly installed.
 If its installed you should be able to see st like "git version X.Y"